-Zucchini and goat cheese tartlets are the perfect party snack.
+Zucchini and goat cheese tarts are the perfect party snack made with the crispiest, flakiest pastry ever.
 Easy to prepare, easy to eat.
 Serve them as a side dish at a party, or eat them with a salad as a light lunch.
 Either way, all you have to do is sit back and wait for the compliments.

 Back in the day, when I did a lot of entertaining with family and friends, one of my favourite party appetisers was zucchini and goat cheese tartlets.
 Believe me, a plate of crispy homemade shortcrust pastry tarts filled with sweet zucchini and salty goat cheese didn’t stay on the table for very long.
 They are the ideal snack to serve with your favourite sun-downer, whether it be a cold frosty beer or a glass of your favourite wine.